dgraph-io/dgraph-docs/docusaurus-docs/docs/cli/alpha.md

                                        key-file=; The file that stores the symmetric key of length 16, 24, or 32 bytes.
 The key size determines the chosen AES cipher (AES-128, AES-192, and AES-256 respectively).
                                     (default "key-file=;")
+      --export string              Folder in which to store exports. (default "export") --feature-flags string       Feature flags to enable various experimental features enable-detailed-metrics=false; Enable metrics about disk reads and cache per predicate log-slow-query-threshold=0; Queries that take longer than this threshold will be logged with structured fields including trace ID for correlation with distributed traces.
+Disabled by default (0).
+Note: enabling this logs query text which may contain sensitive data; do not enable in deployments with strict data privacy requirements.
-      --export string              Folder in which to store exports. (default "export") --graphql string             GraphQL options
+      --graphql string             GraphQL options
                                        debug=false; Enables debug mode in GraphQL.
 This returns auth errors to clients, and we do not recommend turning it on for production. extensions=true; Enables extensions in GraphQL response body.